American Srbobran

 American Srbobran is a bilingual Serbian and English language newspaper which has been published in Pittsburgh since 1906.
-The American Srbobran is the oldest Serbian-language newspaper currently in publication in the United States.
+The American Srbobran is the oldest Serbian-language newspaper currently in publication in the United States and Canada.
 The newspaper had a daily circulation of 10,000 in 1922.
 During World War II, the newspaper had a Serbian nationalist stance.
 Currently, the newspaper remains available in English and Serbian.
 The editor-in-chief is Ms. Sandi Radoja.
 It is a monthly printed publication, 28 pages in English and 4 in Serbian/Cyrillic, and is also available online at www.snfpaper.org.
 The paper is the official publication of the Serb National Federation.